casesandberg/reactcss/docs/documentation/react-native.md

 title: React Native
 ---

+Using reactCSS in React Native works exactly the same as you would for the web!
 Define styles in the render method and attach them to the JSX via inline styles:
 ```
 class Game2048 extends React.Component {
   render() {